-There are a number of ways to control your AdWords costs by optimizing various settings and targeting options in your account.
+There are a number of ways to control your Google Ads costs by optimizing various settings and targeting options in your account.

 Despite their name, negative keywords are not keywords with negative connotations, but rather keywords that an advertiser may not want their ads to appear alongside in user searches.

 For example, say you run a gardening supply store.
 You’re planning your first campaign, and it’s time to select which keywords you want to bid on.
 Surely any keyword that includes the phrase “garden” is relevant, right?